Burn1n9m4n/brainstation_capstone/README.md

 7. Perform similarity calculation and provide top five most similar matches
     * i.
 Cosine similarity given that two vectors are being compared

 While the above seems like a good generalized plan, at present it is not known what challenges or new information will come to light.
 As such, it should be noted that the above is more of a detailed guideline than a hard and fast plan of action at this present stage of development.

 ### The Impact
 Looking at the impact from a business standpoint, the creation of a solid recommendation system could end up generating millions of dollars in ad revenue.
 Realistically though, I think this particular project will at best showcase a potential methodology that has not yet been considered within a larger organization and could lead to the development of a more optimized model for recommendation that is more responsive to and in tune with the users of the platform upon which it is implemented.
 Moreover, it could also potentially provide some additional functionality to an existing app already published by a larger organization, such as Spotify or Apple.
 Finally, I think that the users stand to gain the largest benefit from this engine as it would provide a novel approach to finding new artists and music that is not only informative, but also entertaining in and of itself.

 ### The Data
-The data that is being used within this project will have to be created in order to train the model from actual music tracks.
-In order to get a large enough list of music tracks, the Spotify Kaggle data set [1] provides a robust list to start with.
-The data set contains 232,725 rows with each row representing a single musical track.
-Each track has several different features including duration, acousticness, danceability, energy and so on.
+The data that is being used within this project will have to be created in order to train the model using actual music tracks.
+In order to get a large enough set of music tracks, the Spotify Kaggle dataset [1] provides a robust list to start with.
+The dataset contains
+232,725 rows with each row representing a single musical track.
+Each track has several different features including `duration`, `acousticness`, `danceability`, `energy` and so on.
 However, these fields are, at least presently, not of interest to this project.
-For this project, the main focus is using the track_id feature as a means of uniquely identifying and downloading a large enough sample set to train a CNN.
-Each of these track IDs is concatenated with a base Spotify URL and then into the spotify_dl package.
-This provides a command line tool that can be run via python and executed in bash to download tracks.
+For this project, the main focus is using the `track_id` feature as a means of uniquely identifying and downloading a large enough sample set to train a
+CNN.
+Each of these track IDs is concatenated with a base Spotify URL to provide a URL to the `spotify_dl` package, which is a command line tool that can be run via python and executed in bash to download tracks.
 Looping through the IDs automates this process.
 Eventually, these MP3s will be vectorized into n-dimensional vectors, collated into a singular dataset, and used to train the CNN model.

 ### References
 1. Hamidani, Z. (2019, July 23).
 Spotify tracks DB.
 Kaggle. https://www.kaggle.com/datasets/zaheenhamidani/ultimate-spotify-tracks-db?resource=download